 My colorful artwork and the photographs I take (all of which are shot and edited on an iPhone) highlight the vibrant colors I see on my travels that match the joy I feel when I'm experiencing something new.

-Some of my many musical influences include Priscilla Ahn, Sia, Florence Welch, Ashton Shepherd, Miley Cyrus, Kacey Musgraves, Gryffin, Kygo, Zara Larsson, and Jo Dee Messina.
+Some of my many musical influences include Pat Benatar, Priscilla Ahn, Sia, Florence Welch, Billie Eilish, Gryffin, Kygo, and Zara Larsson.